top of page

 Miniature Subaru Key Fob Setup Guide

 This guide will walk you through the process of transferring the board from the OEM Subaru Key Fob to the Miniature Key Fob.
+NOTE: Take your time, and be patient.
+Do not force anything.
+This guide worked for my fob, but I do not claim responsibility for any damage yours incurs while following these steps.

 STEP 1: Separating the OEM Fob Halves